snoyberg/posa-chapter/warp.md

 Haskell is known for its powerful parsing capabilities.
 It has traditional parser generators as well as combinator libraries, such as Parsec and Attoparsec.
 Parsec and Attoparsec's textual module work in a fully Unicode-aware manner.
-However, HTTP data is guaranteed to be ASCII, so Unicode awareness is an overhead we need not incur.
+However, HTTP headers are guaranteed to be ASCII, so Unicode awareness is an overhead we need not incur.

 Attoparsec also provides a binary interface for parsing,